panukorn17/panukorn17/README.md

 ## About me
 Hi, my name is Teddy.
 I am an AI and ML Technologist at Digital Catapult.
 I hold an MSc in Computational Statistics and Machine Learning from University College London, an MEng in Civil Engineering from Imperial College London and a PGCert in Applied Statistics from Birkbeck University.
-I also have 3+ years of experience as an Engineer/Data Scientist at Metis Consultants, where I focused on developing data-driven solutions to solve engineering problems.

 📫 How to reach me: LinkedIn